Moscow, People of Note

 As portraiture had been, and always would be, Jacobi’s greatest strength as a photographer, it is not surprising that she would begin her stay in Moscow with some historic work in this area.
 First, let us look at a few of the luminaries Jacobi captured on film in Moscow.

 In addition to her friends from Berlin, Jacobi photographed the usual suspects who made up the welcoming committee for “fellow travelers,” or “Friends of the Soviet Union.”
-These she photographed on the street, in their homes, and at meetings of various groups of writers, politicians, and intellectuals.
+These she photographed on the street, in their apartments in the House of Government built in Moscow for the government elite, and at meetings of various groups of writers, politicians, and intellectuals.

 Barbusse, Henri (1873-1935), French communist writer